Buckthorn: How can a shrub be so harmful?

 Disposing of buckthorn brush can be tricky.

 At events, volunteers help collect the branches for removal.
-Once taken away, the branches must be destroyed.
-This is particularly important when they contain seed-bearing berries.
-The best way to ensure the seeds' destruction is with fire.
+Once taken away, the branches must be appropriately managed.
+This is particularly important when the branches contain seed-bearing berries.
+The best way to ensure that seeds will not germinate is to burn them.
 (Volunteers will not be asked to burn anything, of course.)

 If you're removing buckthorn on your own property, contact the city for details about composting, burning permits, or inquire about woody brush pickup processes.